skhanhub/twitter-search/README.md

 # twitter-search

-This project demonstrates how to use twitter API.
-Users can search twitter using the web form.
+This project demonstrates how to use Twitter API.
+Users can search for Twitter using the web form.

 The application uses the following technologies: